Loop3D/GeoSubSampler/README.md

 ### 4. Fault/Line Processing

 #### Segment Merging
 Merges connected fault segments based on geometric criteria.
+WARNING: This is not particulary optimised and may take hours to complete on large (>10k polylines) datasets

 **Parameters:**
 - **Distance Tolerance**: Maximum distance between line endpoints for merging